Queensland Seller Disclosure Laws (From 1 August 2025)

 What must be disclosed?

-The Seller Disclosure Statement must include relevant information about the property, including – but not limited to:
+The Seller Disclosure Statement must include accurate and up-to-date information about the property.
+In particular, it must include (but is not limited to):

 - Details of the property